 Math 290J (section 2) current literature in applied mathematics

-Mathematical models in image processing and analysis
+Mathematical models for image processing and medical imaging

 Presentations, Time and Location:

 Please note that some meetings will be at a different time and location.

 Friday, April 16, time 1-2pm, location MS 5128 (note different day and time)